vishalingole/HDP_Test_Q2/README.md

 Find out Salary trends between Male and Female employees during each decade in every department.
 The output should be in the following format: Department, Decade, Gender, avg_salary.
 Please upload the final CSV along with the code and jar files(if any) to your github and provide the link below.

-To get this done I have performed one query which get the Department name, Decade , Gender and Average salary.
+To get this done I have performed  and used "Hive" and "Pig" with query which get the Department name, Decade , Gender and Average salary.

+** Using Hive first I get the employee records with department wise, decade wise and mentioned gender wise with salary.

+** Then the Hive Out put file used in Pig to calculate the average salary of department wise , decade wise and gender wise.

 In this question I have First get the All Department types.
 Then the term "Decade" indicates that 10 years of span, for this I have checked the all department data and employess from, to date data and as analysis found that the data available from 1985.